WANNABE003/AWS-Cloud-Security-TC1L-G19/README.md

 terraform output
 ```

 `terraform apply` creates AWS resources and may consume credits or incur charges.
-With the settings above, resources use names such as `securestyle-group19-app` and `securestyle-group19-postgres`.
+With the settings above, resources use names such as `securestyle-demo-app` and `securestyle-demo-postgres`.

 If temporary AWS credentials expire, replace the values in `$HOME\.aws\credentials` and run `aws sts get-caller-identity` again.